stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 ### Interlude: Marshalling values between the FFI and Idris2

 Idris values can typically not be used directly in FFI calls.
-To marshall between the worlds of raw Javascript and Idris, two interfaces are provided by `JS.Marshall`: `ToFFI` and `FromFFI`.
+To marshall between the worlds of raw JavaScript and Idris, two interfaces are provided by `JS.Marshall`: `ToFFI` and `FromFFI`.
 Both interfaces take two type parameters, the first being an Idris type, the second its external representation.
 As